deficollective/defiscan/src/content/protocols/spark.md

 ## Sky

-Spark has a critical dependency in the Sky Protocol, a stage 0 protocol.
-This dependency is two levels.
+Spark has a critical dependency on the Sky Protocol, a Stage 0 protocol.
+This dependency is at two levels.
 First, Spark revolves around `USDS`, the Sky USD stablecoin.
-If `USDS` came to fail due to various reasons this would severly impact Spark.
-In addition to that, all criticial permissions in spark are held by the Sky Governance.
+If `USDS` came to fail due to various reasons, this would severely impact Spark.
+In addition to that, all critical permissions in Spark are held by the Sky Governance.

 ## Circle's CCTP

-In order to bridge funds to other chains, Spark uses Circle's Cross-Chain Transfer Protocol (CCTP) which relies on a set of centralized offchain signers to provide the bridging attestation.
-The offchain signers in the CCTP are not disclosed and we have not found any further specifications on the architecture of the attestation network, emphasizing the centralization risk.
+To bridge funds to other chains, Spark uses Circle's Cross-Chain Transfer Protocol (CCTP), which relies on a set of centralized offchain signers (attesters) to provide the bridging attestation.
+The offchain signers in the CCTP are not disclosed, and we have not found any further specifications on the architecture of the attestation service, emphasizing the centralization risk.

 ## Chronicle

-Currently, Chronicle oracles are used in SparkLend with no fallbacks for all asset prices.
+Currently, Chronicle oracles are used in _SparkLend_ with no fallbacks for all asset prices.

-Chronicle is an oracle protocol that computes a median price from multiple sources.
-The protocol contains third-party validators who push new prices and challengers who can freeze and challenge new prices.
-The contracts are non-upgradeable and each oracle has its own validator set.
-This set can be changed by a TimeLockController with a delay of 7 days.
-This controller could also name other controllers or remove this 7 days delay, but the action itself would still be subject to the delay.
-The validator set and quorum of each oracle is announced on the chronicle labs [public dashboard](https://chroniclelabs.org/dashboard/oracles).
-This exit-window of 7 days makes Chronicle a stage 1 dependency.
+Chronicle is an oracle protocol that computes a median price from multiple sources.It uses a system of validators hosted by various third parties such as Bitcoin Suisse, ETHGlobal, Gitcoin, and Etherscan.
+Validators push price updates on-chain.
+We found that any changes to the validator set are subject to a 7 days exit window.
+We therefore assessed that Chronicle is a Stage 1 equivalent dependency and explained it in detail in a [dedicated report](./chronicle.md).

 Moreover, a `KillSwitchOracle` contract is used to set critical prices per asset.
 If the oracle returns a price below the critical price for an asset, anyone can disable the oracle and pause all borrowing of all assets until the killswitch is reset by the Sky Governance.